-'Forest belong in Premier League' - Cooper
+Forest belong in Premier League - Cooper

 Forest became the first European Cup winners to drop to the third division of a domestic league when they were relegated to League One in 2005.

-It was a low point for a club known for performing 'football miracles' on the banks of the River Trent - having gone from the old Second Division in 1977 to claim the English title 12 months later, before going on to win back-to-back European Cups under the late, great Brian Clough.
+It was a low point for a club known for having gone from the old Second Division in 1977 to claim the English title 12 months later, before going on to win back-to-back European Cups under the late, great Brian Clough.

 - 'Fearful' to 'phenomenal' - Forest's rise from drop zone to promotion